krakotay/excelsior/README.md

 [pypi link](https://pypi.org/project/excelsior-fast/)

 A small project for quickly modifying `.xlsx` workbooks from Rust or Python.
-Can be 200+ times faster [than openpyxl](/python-bindings/speed_tests/speed-test-polars-openpyxl-excelsior-0.11.3.md).
+Can be 200+ times faster [than openpyxl](/python-bindings/speed_tests/speed-test-polars-openpyxl-excelsior-0.11.3.md) without [openpyxl errors](/python-bindings/speed_tests/about-speed-test.md).
 It consists of two crates:

 * **rust-core** – the core library that works directly with spreadsheet XML.